sp2772/itops-incident-copilot/README.md

 # IT Ops Copilot (LangGraph + FastAPI + Django UI)

-View the website here: https://buzz-shortcake-defy.ngrok-free.dev/  (may or may not work)
+View the website here: https://buzz-shortcake-defy.ngrok-free.dev/  (may or may not work at the time of bug fixing)

 An end-to-end **multi-agent IT incident management copilot** built as a learning project in 5 steps: